VitthalGund/webchat-api/README.md

-# WebChat API
+## 🌐 WebChat API

-Welcome to the WebChat API repository!
-This API provides backend functionality for a real-time chat application.
-Below is detailed documentation for the API routes and their usage.

-## 🚀 Technologies Used

-- Django
+The WebChat API is a real-time chat application backend built using Django and Django Rest Framework.
+It allows users to send messages instantly to a group, supporting features such as text-based communication, user authentication, and real-time updates.
+The API provides endpoints for administrators to create topics for rooms, manage rooms (create, read, update, delete), and for authenticated users to join rooms, send and read messages, update their profiles, and more.

+### 🔧 Technologies Used:
-- Django Rest Framework
+- Django and Django Rest Framework for schema design and APIs.
-- MySQL
+- MySQL for database storage.
+- Gunicorn for serving the Django application.
+- Python-dotenv for managing environment variables.
-- Other dependencies listed in `requirements.txt`
+- Other dependencies listed in the `requirements.txt` file.

+### 🚀 Features:
+- User authentication and authorization.
+- Real-time messaging in group chat rooms.
+- CRUD operations for rooms and messages.
+- Custom UI for better user experience.
+- API documentation provided in OpenAPI Spec v3 format.
+- Deployment-ready configuration.

+### 📁 Repository Structure (Only a brief overview):
+- `README.md`: Contains project information, setup guide, and usage instructions.
+- `requirements.txt`: Lists all Python dependencies required to run the project.
+- `.env`: Example file for environment variables.
+Rename to `.env` and fill in the actual values.
+- `base/api`: Main Django project directory.
+  - `urls.py`: URL configuration for the project.
+  - `views.py`: Contains view functions for handling API requests.
+  - `models.py`: Defines the database models for rooms, messages, users, etc.
+  - `serializers.py`: Serializers for converting model instances to JSON data.

 ## 🛠️ Setup Guide